|HF Interoperability Exercise|

 The Sound Of ALE

-and it is in full swing today.
+and it was in full swing.
 It started Friday the 4th of October,

-and runs for another 10 days.
-Ham operators all over the world are on
+and ran for 10 days.
+Ham operators all over the world were on

 the air for this international communications preparedness exercise,